We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - infection in the joint

-Septic arthritis is arthritis that is caused by a bacterial or fungal infection.
+Septic arthritis is arthritis that’s caused by a bacterial or fungal infection.
 This can cause pain in the ankles, if the ankles are one of the areas infected.

-Ice—Begin by putting a bag of ice on your ankle for 20 minutes at a time.
-Do this three to five times a day for three days after the injury.
+- Ice.
+Begin by putting a bag of ice on your ankle for at least 20 minutes at a time, with 90 minutes between icing sessions.
+Do this three to five times a day for 3 days after the injury.
 This helps reduce swelling and numb pain.
-Give yourself about 90 minutes between icing sessions.

-Compression—Wrap your injured ankle with an elastic bandage, like an ACE bandage.
-Do not wrap it so tightly that your ankle becomes numb or that your toes turn blue.
+- Compression.
+Wrap your injured ankle with an elastic bandage, like an ACE bandage.
+Don’t wrap it so tightly that your ankle becomes numb or that your toes turn blue.

-Elevation—Whenever possible, keep your ankle raised above heart level on a stack of pillows or other type of support.
+- Elevation.
+Whenever possible, keep your ankle raised above heart level on a stack of pillows or other type of support structure.

-If your ankle pain is a result of arthritis, you will not be able to heal or eliminate the pain.
+If your ankle pain is a result of arthritis, you won’t be able to completely heal the injury.
 However, there are ways you can manage it.
 It may help to:

 - use topical pain relievers

-- take NSAIDs (non-steroidal anti-inflammatory drugs) to reduce pain, swelling, and inflammation
+- take nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain, swelling, and inflammation

 - stay physically active and follow a fitness program focusing on moderate exercise